jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/deta.md

 ---
-title: Default Event Tracking Advanced
+title: Autocapture
 ---

-Amplitude's Default Event Tracking Advanced plugin extends the events and properties that Amplitude tracks by default, and enables Visual Tagger to enable you to define events based on elements on your site.
+Amplitude's Autocapture plugin extends the events and properties that Amplitude tracks by default, and enables Visual Tagger to enable you to define events based on elements on your site.
 For more information about Visual Tagger, see [Visual Tagger](https://help.amplitude.com/hc/en-us/articles/24094812669979-Visual-tag-editor).

 --8<-- "includes/alpha-release.md"

 ## Installation

-Default Event Tracking requires the latest versions of the Amplitude Browser SDK (@{$ browser.sdk.version $}) and the Default Event Tracking Advanced plugin (@{$ browser.plugin.deta.version $})
+Autocapture requires the latest versions of the Amplitude Browser SDK (@{$ browser.sdk.version $}) and the Autocapture plugin (@{$ browser.plugin.deta.version $})

 === "Script Loader"
     ```html